au-ts/libvmm/README.md

 To quickly show off the project, we will run the `simple` example.
 This example is intended to simply boot a Linux guest that has serial input and output.

+### Hardware requirements
+When targeting x86-64, you can build the library and examples on any macOS/Linux machine, but you will only be able to run/virtualise it on a host with an Intel x86-64 CPU and VT-x enabled in your BIOS.

+There is no hardware requirements when targeting ARM, for more details, please see the [manual](docs/MANUAL.md).

 ### Dependencies

 * GNU Make